-Let us have a look at all candlestick patterns !
+Let us learn all the candlestick patterns explained with examples !

 Bullish Candlestick Patterns

-A candlestick pattern bullish on charts indicates the potential bullish behavior in the stock price.
+Candlestick patterns bullish on charts indicates the potential bullish behavior in the stock price.
 It means that there is probability of stock price rising higher.
 Some are reversal patterns while others are continuation patterns.

 Hammer Candlestick Pattern